 - French (fr)

 - Japanese (ja)

 - How does intent classification work?

 - Gorgias intent classification system is based on state-of-the-art artificial intelligence algorithms.
-You have nothing to do.
-It's fully automated!
+There is nothing for you to do, it's fully automated!

 - The intent found is wrong, what should I do?

 - Unfortunately, that can happen as language comprehension is hard.
 There are usually a lot of ways to say the same thing.
 You can combine message intents with simple logic for a better result.

 - Can I use message intents along with usual rules logic (IF ...
 THEN)?

 - Can a single message have multiple intents?

 - Yes, each message can have multiple intents.
 Besides, if you use intents to auto tag tickets, tickets will be tagged with the intents of all messages it includes.

 - No, there is a predefined list of possible intents.
 Moreover, when the system is not confident about a prediction, it will not detect the intent.